 North Florida/South Georgia Veterans Health System

-The HONOR Center (providing Hope, Opportunities, Networking, Outreach and Recovery), located in Gainesville, FL, is a state-of-the-art facility providing comprehensive homeless programs, including Permanent Supported Housing, HUD-VASH, Grant and Per Diem Transitional Housing, Health Care for Re-Entry Veterans, and Veterans Justice Outreach.
+The HONOR Center (providing Hope, Opportunities, Networking, Outreach and Recovery), located in Gainesville, FL, is a state-of-the-art facility providing comprehensive homeless programs, including Permanent Supported Housing, HUD-VASH, Grant and Per Diem Transitional Housing, Contract Residential Services, Health Care for Re-Entry Veterans, and Veterans Justice Outreach.

 The facility also features The Residence, a 45-bed domiciliary designed to meet the needs of homeless Veterans who are disabled or in need of a place to recuperate from health care crises or serious illness.
 The 24-hour, homelike facility offers private and semi-private rooms, with the ability to serve up to 6 female Veterans.
 In addition to traditional services, the residents are offered cooking classes, recreational therapy, dental services, library/media center, and horticulture therapy.
 Veterans may be eligible for a 3-6 month stay the The Residence.
 Learn more about The Residence Or for a Residence application.

 Permanent Supported Housing Program

 The Permanent Supportive Housing Program, in partnership with Housing Urban Development’s (HUD), Public Housing Authorities, and the Veteran Health System provides eligible Veterans with housing vouchers.
 In addition, VA staff provide ongoing intensive case management services to ensure Veterans have the needed support and services to maintain their housing.